Skip to content

 Information technology may group things according to the ITIL 4 framework: general IT management, service management, and technical management processes.

-This process level specifies a particular process within a group.
+This level specifies a particular process within a group.

 For example, the facilities management group may include space management, work order management, and maintenance processes.